handsontable/handsontable/docs/content/guides/accessibility/accessibility-configuration.md

 # Accessibility configuration

-Configure your grid for compatibility with screen readers, and fine-tune the keyboard navigation options.
+Configure your grid for better compatibility with screen readers, and adjust other accessibility options.

 [[toc]]

 ## Overview

+Handsontable is designed to be accessible by default.
+However, you can adjust some of its accessibility options to better suit your users' needs.

 ## Enable tab key navigation

-`disableTabNavigation`
+- Demo that showcases the `disableTabNavigation` option

 ## Enable navigation in headers

-`navigableHeaders`
+- Demo that showcases the `navigableHeaders` option

 ## Virtual rendering

-## Other options?
+TBD

+## IME fast edit

+- Demo that showcases the `imeFastEdit` option (TBD) [#10342](https://github.com/handsontable/handsontable/pull/10342)

 ## Related API reference